andrewlee91/Clean-Twitter/README.md

 ## Usage

-1. Download  the script into whatever directory you wish
+1. Save the script into whatever directory you wish
-2. In that same directory create a config.ini file
-3. Open config.ini in notepad and paste the following, filling in your details where appropriate
+2. In that same directory create a config.ini file and copy the following, filling in your details where appropriate
 ```
 [AUTH]
 api_key=